MickWest/sitrec/docs/UserInterface.md

 - Look View: the simulated view through the camera set to match the video
 - Video View: the original video.
 - Overlay Views: Various overlays, things like compasses, or simulated HUDs, like the ATFLIR,
-- Graph views: various graphs showing things like the speed and alltitude of the proposed target object.
+- Graph views: various graphs showing things like the speed and altitude of the proposed target object.
 - Editor views: things like spline editors used to make a custom curve for something like Azimuth or Bank Angle.
 - Simulator views: Thinks like the simulated SA page in the Gimbal Sims.

 You can modify a view in various ways:

-- Double Click on a view to hide all the other views and make this one full-screen.
+- Double-Click on a view to hide all the other views and make this one full-screen.
 - Under the Show/Hide->Views menu, you can toggle individual views on and off.
 - Click and drag a view to move it on screen.
 You may have to hold down the shift key for this to work, as some views use the mouse for camera navigation.
 - Click and drag the corners or sides of a view to resize it.
 Again, you may have to hold down the shift key.